ThunderM16/old-dislistme-Being-Reworked/README.md

 # I've Moved To A New Project https://DisList.Me still bring you too it 0w0
+or goto
+# app.chatnet.me bots api voice channels and more 0w0

 # dislist.me
 The Official DisList.Me Script Fixed Issues That Vcodes + Disbots Will Not.